orlarey/slides-template/README.md

 # Slides

-Slides made with markdown and pandoc/beamer
+Slides in markdown compiled with pandoc/beamer using 'metropolis' theme.